Alison Jones-Tyler Registered MBACP (Accred),107571

 If you would like any more information about counselling, or how I work, please contact me by email, telephone or text.
 I am happy to talk or write to you to help you to decide whether counselling is right for you and if I am the counsellor you want to work with.

 Maps & Directions

 |Face to face counselling:||Yes|

 My meeting room is on the ground floor.
 There is readily available parking in the road.
-If wheel chair access is required, there is a small ramp that I put up in order to get up the front step.
+If wheelchair access is required, I have a ramp that I can put in place in order to get up the front step.